Toyota HiAce vs Ford Transit

 Feature Showdown

-The Toyota HiAce features a 8-inch touchscreen, while the Ford Transit gets a 8-inch display.
+The Toyota HiAce features a 8-inch touchscreen paired with a 7-inch digital dash, while the Ford Transit gets a 12-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota HiAce stands out with wireless Apple CarPlay/Android Auto that you will not find on the Ford Transit.
 The Ford Transit counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.